|The Frankfurt-Tipp rating:|

 |Production country:||USA 2016|

-Little Kubo lives in a small Japanese coastal town where he sacrificially takes care of his mother.
-The boy may only leave the cave in which they live during the day.
-Because at night, his mother says, the evil spirits from whom they have to hide would find him immediately.
-And so Kubo spends his days as a storyteller on the market square of the small town, earning himself and his mother a little money to survive.
-But one day the boy forgets the time and lures the two evil sisters of his mother on his track.
-They are the harbingers of a much greater danger, which Kubo can only face if he is in possession of magical armour.
-Now he must embark on a dangerous journey to find the three parts of this armor.
-With the help of his new companions Monkey and Beetle, the boy faces all the dangers - but whether that's enough to defeat the dark power he has to face in the end is more than questionable…
+Little Kubo lives in a small Japanese coastal town where he sacrificially cares for his mother.
+The boy is only allowed to leave the cave where they live during the day.
+Because at night, his mother says, the evil spirits they have to hide from would find him immediately.
+And so Kubo spends his days as a storyteller in the marketplace of the small town, earning himself and his mother a little money to survive.
+But one day, the boy forgets the time and thus lures his mother's two evil sisters on his trail.
+They are the harbingers of a much greater danger, which Kubo can only face if he is in possession of a magic armor.
+Now he must embark on a perilous journey to find the three pieces of that armor.
+With the help of his new companions Monkey and Beetle, the boy faces all dangers - but whether this is enough to defeat the dark force he must face in the end is more than questionable.

 An article by Frankfurt-Tipp